ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 If you find yourself needing to treat a `list[SubType]` as a `list[BaseType]`, reconsider your design or use abstract interfaces (`Sequence[BaseType]` which is covariant for reading, or `Collection[BaseType]`).
 Alternatively, copy the list to a new covariant container if needed for output only.
-Understand when to use covariant or contravariant TypeVars (or just avoid the situation).

 ### Pitfall: Too General (or Overuse of Any)